-The Types of Urinary Incontinence
+Types of Urinary Incontinence

-When one leaks the urine during physical movement (coughing, sneezing, exercising).
+- Stress: When one leaks the urine during physical movement (coughing, sneezing, exercising).

-When leakage is large and at unexpected times, including during sleep.
+- Urge: When leakage is large and at unexpected times, including during sleep.

-When physical disability, external obstacles, or problems in thinking or communicating causes urination.
+- Functional: When physical disability, external obstacles, or problems in thinking or communicating causes urination.

-When the urine leaks from the bladder unexpectedly in small amounts.
+- Overflow: When the urine leaks from the bladder unexpectedly in small amounts.

-When a condition such as infection or medication causes temporary incontinence.
+- Transient: When a condition such as infection or medication causes temporary incontinence.

-How is incontinence evaluated?
+How is Incontinence Evaluated?

 In the case of urine leakage or incontinence, one must consult a qualified urologist.
-A specialist in the female urinary tract or Gynaecologists and obstetricians specializing in the female reproductive tract and childbirth are recommended.
+A specialist in the female urinary tract or gynecologists and obstetricians specializing in the female reproductive tract and childbirth are recommended.

 The diagnosis starts with a background check to get hold of your pattern of voiding and urine leakage.
 The doctor would also ask questions about straining and discomfort, use of drugs, recent surgery, and illness to get a better idea.